aettic/slither/readme.md

 #### Act III (Dreaming)
 **The Fairy City**
 The cave opens up into a grand hollow world, complete with artificial light from a sun that never sets - just circles around the illusory horizon endlessly.
 Fauna and flora dot the landscape, as does a thriving but foreign fairy world.
-There is a small fairy city to explore and get lost in, it is dangerous, but exploration provides more unique options for combat and for interacting with the world around you (magical elements like Darkvision, etc.) Alys is being held hostage in a fairy jail near the far end of the city.
+There is a small fairy city to explore and get lost in, it is dangerous, but exploration provides more unique options for combat and for interacting with the world around you (magical elements like Darkvision, etc. - maybe teleporting?
+Maybe seeing through walls?
+Maybe growing in size?)
+Alys is being held hostage in a fairy jail near the far end of the city.
 She can be rescued once discovered, as long as one has found the required tools and tricks, or made the right friends.